konveyor/kai-ci/README.md

 `npm install`

-## Usage
+## Configuration

-    Create .env file and copy the content of .env.example into it and provide appropriate values:
+Create .env by copying the content of .env.example into it and provide appropriate values

-    VSCODE_EXECUTABLE_PATH='/usr/share/code/code'

-    # URL to download the vsix file, update this if the URL is different.
-    DEFAULT_VSIX_DOWNLOAD_URL= 'https://github.com/konveyor/editor-extensions/releases/download/v0.0.1-dev%2B20241022/konveyor-linux-0.0.1.vsix'
+You can automatically configure the vsix parameters by execution `node scripts/set-latest-vsix-env.mjs`

 ## Running Tests